-New head of middle division embraces humility and ’Marist Way,’ looks forward to new school year.
+Head of middle division embraces humility and ’Marist Way,’ is forging a big school year for students.

 In May of this year, when Brandon Jezdimir was named interim principal for Notre Dame’s middle division for the 2017-18 school year, he said he thought gaining such an opportunity was most certainly a “special grace.”
 Duly inspired by Society of Mary/Marist founder Fr.
 Jean Claude Colin, Jezdimir recalled learning that Colin once had called “a short-term opportunity that one embraces with joy and clarity” a “special grace.”